rinnely/StanceDetectionTwitter/README.md

 # StanceDetectionTwitter

-This is not going good :(
+This is not going well :(